 Looking to connect with other forest and nature schools in your state?
 Get involved with your ERAFANS state chapter!
 You can attend a chapter meeting anytime, and they are always FREE to attend (whether you are a contributing member or not).
 If you'd like more information, contact Simona and Christy at firstname.lastname@example.org.

 Each state's forest and nature school chapter meets 3-4 times per year.
 Participating chapter members host rotating meetings at their schools and parks.
-Often, one of those meetings coincides with an outdoor teacher retreat or our annual Natural Wonder Summit.
+(Often, one of those meetings coincides with an outdoor teacher retreat or our annual Natural Wonder Summit.)
+If you can't join a meeting, we also offer a Zoom option to call in.

 STATE CHAPTER GOALS